ampproject/amphtml/spec/amp-email-format.md

 # Examples

-This section provides some AMP for Email code examples.
+This section provides some AMPHTML Email code examples.

 ## Basic usage of `<amp-list>`